Overcoming temperature limits in the optical cooling of solids using light-dressed states

-Figure\ \ref{fig:tempandtunings} shows the calculated maximum cooling power, obtained by maximizing over the detuning, as a function of temperature.
+Figure~\ref{fig:tempandtunings} shows the calculated maximum cooling power, obtained by maximizing over the detuning, as a function of temperature.
 We also show the corresponding values of the detuning.
-For weak driving, the optimal detuning is indistinguishable from that of the $|g_+\rangle\rightarrow |u_-\rangle$ transition, $-(\lambda^u+\lambda^g)/2$.
-The cooling power starts at zero and initially increases, before remaining constant for $T\gtrsim 10 K\approx \lambda^u/k$.
-This saturation reflects the existence of a characteristic energy $\lambda^u$ that can be absorbed per cycle at weak driving.
-In contrast, for strong driving the dressed-state spectrum contains transitions at the typical phonon energy $\sim kT$, allowing a high cooling rate and a linear temperature dependence at the higher temperatures shown.
-As this indicates, the benefit of strong driving is not in enhancing the cooling below the temperature scale set by the undressed gap.
-Rather, it would be in allowing systems with smaller gaps, such as the SiV, to be used effectively above that temperature.
+For weak driving, the optimal detuning is indistinguishable from that of the lowest-energy transition $|g_+\rangle\rightarrow |u_-\rangle$, $-(\lambda^u+\lambda^g)/2$, and is independent of temperature.
+This is consistent with the anti-Stokes cooling process illustrated in the inset to Fig.\ \ref{fig:coolingspectra}.
+For the lowest temperatures shown this process involves phonon transitions only in the ground-state manifold, giving a small cooling power.
+The cooling power increases as temperature is increased, allowing phonon absorption in the upper manifold, but then becomes constant, due to the presence of a characteristic maximum energy, $\lambda^u$, that can be absorbed per cycle at weak driving.
+This saturation is absent in the strong-driving case, where the cooling power increases linearly with temperature.
+The optimal detuning is lower (more negative) than in the weak-driving case, corresponding to driving on the red side of the lowest-energy transition, and is strongly temperature dependent, becoming more negative as temperature increases.

+The enhancement of the cooling power arises because for strong driving the heat flow to the phonons is controlled by transitions between the laser-dressed states, whose quasienergies are the eigenvalues of $H_S$.
+As can be seen in Eq. (\ref{eq:J}), each pair of states $i,j$ gives rise to a heat flow proportional to the transition frequency, $\nu_{ji}$, and the Bose function and spectral density at that frequency.
+Thus, by tuning the quasienergies through the driving field, we can increase the heat absorption beyond the maximum achievable with a fixed level structure.